How Intestinal Bacteria Affects Blood Sugar and Lipid Levels

 Kuno, T., Hirayama-Kurogi, M., Ito, S., & Ohtsuki, S. (2018).
 Reduction in hepatic secondary bile acids caused by short-term antibiotic-induced dysbiosis decreases mouse serum glucose and triglyceride levels.
 Scientific Reports, 8(1). doi:10.1038/s41598-018-19545-1

-* News Release by Kumamoto University: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (Kumamoto University).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.